-These cookies and cream cinnamon rolls are an indulgent dessert that you're sure to love.
+These Oreo Cinnamon Rolls are an indulgent dessert that you're sure to love.
 Packed with chocolate and Oreo cookies these rolls are so indulgent they'll satisfy any cravings.
 Yum!

 If you're a chocolate lover then hold on to your hats because you're going to love these tasty chocolate filled cinnamon rolls.
-They're even more incredible than a regular cinnamon roll recipe.
+They're even more incredible than my Clone of a Cinnabon Cinnamon Roll Recipe.

-It's the perfect blend of soft and chewy cinnamon rolls, sweetness, and indulgent chocolate flavors all rolled into one and the crunchy Oreo cookies on top just make them picture perfect.
+It's the perfect blend of soft and chewy cinnamon rolls, sweetness, and indulgent chocolate flavors all rolled into one, and the crunchy Oreo cookies on top make them picture perfect.

-For more cinnamon roll recipes check out my Easy 45 Minute Cinnamon Rolls and Cinnamon Roll Waffles.
+For more cinnamon roll recipes be sure to check out my Small Batch Cinnamon Rolls and Cinnamon Roll Apple Cobbler.

 - It's easy to make.
 Made from scratch means time consuming, but it's worth it.
 This recipe has simple and easy steps to follow, making it perfect for beginner bakers.